 Subscription boxes: curation for discovery

-Over a third of UK drinkers now consume low and no-alcohol products regularly or occasionally, according to Portman Group and YouGov's 2026 survey.
+Over a third of UK drinkers (36%) now consume low- and no-alcohol products regularly or occasionally, according to Portman Group and YouGov's January 2026 survey.
 Much of that growth is being driven by people who are still figuring out what they like.
 That's exactly the problem subscription boxes solve.

-JOMO Club is the best known, running hand-curated monthly boxes of independent brands with mixers, snacks and a printed magazine.
-Monthly, bi-monthly or quarterly, pause or skip whenever.
-Microbarbox runs a similar model focused on cocktail kits.
+JOMO Club runs hand-curated monthly boxes of alcohol-free drinks, with pause or skip whenever you need a break.
 Wise Bartender and several specialists offer their own curation services too.

 Several brands run their own subscription services as well, usually with a discount and free shipping.
 If you've got a favourite, that's the cheapest way to keep it coming.